Archived Job

 Qualifications

-• Requires a high level of problem solving skills and decision making.
+• Requires a high level of confidentiality, personal integrity, and ability to work on a team

-• Requires ability to use Microsoft Office programs with proficient EXCEL usage.
+• Requires the ability to use Microsoft Office Suite programs.

 Duties and Responsibilities